dalbeck/wp-cli-bash/README.md

 grep -rHin "hook_name_here" wp-content/themes
 ```

+---

-This script offers a comprehensive view of WordPress site performance, helping inform optimization strategies.
+This script provides a holistic approach to WordPress performance and security analysis, streamlining the process of identifying optimization opportunities.